coinbase/coinbase-pro-trading-toolkit/README.md

 Provide all the tools traders need, both professional and hobbyist alike, to create automated trading bots on the GDAX and supported digital asset exchanges.
 Note: Node 7.6 or above is required.

+Recommended:
+* Node 9.4 or above
+* Typescript 2.7

 ## Install
     yarn add gdax-trading-toolkit